The Clinical Document Architecture (CDA) Release 2 is derived from the Healthcare

 explain the absence of a value.

 These tools can build remarkably complex sentences.
-“Marie’s grandmother, who is her
+“Marie’s grandmother, who is

-legal guardian, said Marie had pneumonia when she was six, which went untreated and is a
+legal guardian, said Marie had pneumonia when she was six, which went untreated and

-possible explanation for the scarring on her lungs; however, Marie’s mother denied this
+possible explanation for the scarring on her lungs; however, Marie’s mother denied

 and her father was unsure.”